 Products marketed under the Ünique brand deviate from the norm in shape and size (i.e., their outward appearance, which may also be caused by damage from bad weather).
 For this reason, they could otherwise not be sold by Coop.
 The products are in no way negatively affected in terms of culinary quality, and they must be perfect with regard to sensory characteristics in any case.

 Under the Miini Region quality label, we sell over 3 000 products that are regionally grown and produced.
 In composite food products, at least 80 % of the agricultural raw materials must originate from the region concerned, as must the main raw material and raw material that gives the product its name.

 We are committed to using pesticides in a responsible manner.
-This is why we now prohibit all of our suppliers of own-label branded foodstuffs from using a total of 113 pesticide active substances which are particularly harmful for people, animals and the environment.
-Furthermore, we limit the number of detectable residues of pesticide active substances on fruit, vegetables and fresh herbs.
+This is why we now prohibit all of our suppliers of own-label branded foodstuffs from using a total of 143 pesticide active substances which are particularly harmful for people, animals and the environment.
+Furthermore, we limit the number of detectable residues of pesticide active substances on fruit, vegetables, flowers, plants and fresh herbs.